-Bristley, Guide to the Writings of Herman Bavinck offers among others an overview of Bavinck’s life and work, a Bavinck bibliography, and an overview of secondary literature, both in English and in Dutch.
+Bristley’s Guide to the Writings of Herman Bavinck offers among other things an overview of Bavinck’s life and work, a Bavinck bibliography, and an overview of secondary literature, both in English and in Dutch.
 Bristley has updated J. Veenhof’s older bibliography of Bavinck’s works (published in Bremmer, Herman Bavinck als dogmaticus, 425–46; additions in Bremmer, Herman Bavinck en zijn tijdgenoten, 299–301) by listing recent editions and translations and by adding a few items missing from Veenhof’s work such as the articles “Death” and “The Fall” that Bavinck wrote for the 1915-edition of the International Standard Bible Encyclopedia.
 Despite all its qualities, Bristley’s guide still contains some omissions and mistakes.

 The following are a few items that are missing both from Veenhof’s and from Bristley’s bibliography:

 Bavinck, “Nader bescheid,” which is a reaction to De Wachter, “Dr. H. Bavinck over Amerika” (see section 2.10).
 During one of my visits to Heritage Hall in the Hekman Library of Calvin College and Calvin Theological Seminary in Grand Rapids, MI in 2004, a staff member gave me copies of these articles.

 Bavinck, “Geloof en liefde.”
 Bavinck mentions this article in his own (incomplete) bibliography “Lijst mijner geschriften.”

 Bavinck, “Dr. Bavinck over de zending,” a short speech about mission, delivered by Bavinck at the annual meeting of the Free University.